-Pork butt is a product that we take very seriously here at ButcherBox despite its rather silly sounding name.
-If you are a subscriber, you might have found the cut in your box this month.
-We take a bit of regional pride in the cut, which is also widely known — at least in the U.S. — as Boston butt.
+Pork butt is a product that we take very seriously here at ButcherBox despite its rather silly-sounding name.
+We take a bit of regional pride in the cut, which is also widely known in the U.S. as Boston butt.

-Ahh, you got us, we have a tough time here not letting our provincialism get the best of us; and, although the name — and history — pulls on our hometown heartstrings, there is a lot to like about pork butt.
+Ahh, you got us, we have a tough time here not letting our provincialism get the best of us.
+Although the name — and history — pulls on our hometown heartstrings, there is a lot to like about pork butt.

 First things first, let’s dig into the — let’s call it unique — name.

 Believe it or not, pork butt does not actually come from any part of the hog that is close to its derriere.
 In fact, the cut actually comes from a pig’s shoulder.
 In other parts of the world, most notably Britain, the cut is called “pork hand and spring,” “pork hand,” or more commonly, “pork shoulder on the bone.”
-In Spanish it is paleta de puerco, or espaldilla which translates to “little back,” and in Korea, it is moksal meaning “neck meat.”
+In Spanish, it is “paleta de puerco” or “espaldilla” which translate to “little back,” and in Korean, it is “moksal,” meaning “neck meat.”

 If you haven’t figured out by now, pork butt is an extremely popular cut of meat across the globe.
 It is one of the more widely used cuts because of the quantity of food it provides and because it is simple to cook it over a long period of time without much fuss.

 Enjoy a good pulled-pork sandwich?
 Most likely, you are eating pork butt.
 Carnitas for your burrito?
 Pork butt.
+A pork roast braised with barbecue sauce or brown sugar?
+Pork butt.
 Sweet and spicy bulgogi?
 You guessed it, pork butt.

 You might be wondering why the cut has a different — and somewhat odd — name here in the U.S.

 According to “Mental Floss,” New England butchers used to take the less popular cuts of pork and pack them away for storage and transport.
-Now, this first started happening in the colonial days and the barrels they used to pack the pork were known back then as ‘butts.’
+This first started happening in the colonial days and the barrels they used to pack the pork were known back then as “butts.”

 The pork in a butt, or pork butt for short, gained popularity over time.
 So how does Boston fit in here?